Key Takeaways

 Imagine yourself entering your office building and, as you open the door, someone appears right behind you, behaving as if they belong there.
 Without a doubt, you let them in because you believe they are an employee.
-What if, however, that individual is a malevolent intruder?
+What is tailgating attack?
 This is the fundamental idea behind a tailgating attack, a social engineering technique in which an unauthorized person uses human decency and trust to enter a restricted location.

 The Risks Associated with Physical Security Violations

 Serious repercussions from tailgating might include system hacks, workplace violence, data theft, and espionage.
 Physically entering restricted locations, server rooms, or offices allows attackers to disrupt vital infrastructure, steal confidential information, or infect business networks with malware.
-Because of the sensitive data they manage, big businesses, financial institutions, and governmental organizations are often targeted.
+Due to the sensitive data they manage, large businesses, financial institutions, and government organizations are often targeted.

 Strict access control measures, such as visitor management systems, security turnstiles, and badge verification, must be put in place by businesses to counter this rising threat.
 Training employees is also essential; they should know how to spot typical social engineering techniques and feel confident enough to confront strangers.